 - Section 16.5 Service Date Salary Limitations.
-During the term of this Agreement no employee will receive a combined salary increase greater than ten percent (10%) in any one (1) year.
-Salary increases on July 1, 2021 and July 1, 2022 will be applied prior to the Salary Guide adjustment in determining the maximum increase. - Section 16.6 Years of Service.
+Salary increases on July 1, 2023, and July 1, 2024 will be applied prior to the Salary Guide adjustment. - Section 16.6 Years of Service.
 Time served in any other position as a part-time support staff member, full or part-time faculty member, full or part-time professional staff member, or as a full-time support staff member in another unit position listed on the Salary Guide that is of a different classification series, will not count toward years of service for purposes of determining placement on the Salary Guide.
-The salaries listed in salary categories two (2), three (3), four (4) and five (5) apply only to employees with actual time served in their current listed position on the Salary Guide.
+The salaries listed in salary categories two (2) through ten (10) apply only to employees with actual time served in their current listed position on the Salary Guide.